rear/rear.github.com/usage/index.md

 You can also automate the creation of rescue images by adding a cron job for `/usr/sbin/rear checklayout || /usr/sbin/rear mkrescue`.
 And make sure the `OUTPUT_URL` points to a central location for storing your rescue images.
+By default, a rear installation via a package manager will automatically install a cron entry - see:

+     # cat /etc/cron.d/rear
+     30 1 * * * root /usr/sbin/rear checklayout || /usr/sbin/rear mkrescue

+Furthermore, rear will write an exit code to the `/var/log/messages` file which you could use to search via an integrated monitoring system (search for the *rear* keyword).